Traditional load estimation

 It's worth pointing out that there are at least two definitions of "Concurrent Users" in common usage.

-We use the definition,‘the number of people engaged in a transaction flow at any one time’.
+We use the definition, ‘the number of people engaged in a transaction flow at any one time’.
 That's the key number you need to know to set the Queue Rate.
 That's how many users are viewing your site right now.
-The number of Concurrent Sessions is usually somewhat larger than this, because some of the sessions are in the process of timing out.
+The number of Concurrent Sessions is usually somewhat larger than the number of concurrent connections or concurrent users, because some of the sessions are in the process of timing out, increasing the average session duration.

-Contrast this with Concurrent Requests, which is the number of HTTP requests being processed by your web server at any one time.
-Very confusingly, a lot of tech people will mean Concurrent Requests when they say Concurrent Users.
+Contrast this with how many Concurrent Requests, which is the number of HTTP requests being processed by your web server at any one time.
+Very confusingly, a lot of tech people will mean how many Concurrent Requests when they say how many Concurrent Users.

-Indeed if you ask your hosting provider to tell you the maximum number of Concurrent Users that your web server will support (how much traffic), they will probably actually give you a figure for Concurrent Sessions, Concurrent Requests or Concurrent Connections, for the simple reason that they don't know your average transaction time, number of pages in your transaction flow, or any of the other information that would allow them to tell you how many simultaneous users your web server process can handle.
+Indeed if you ask your hosting provider to tell you the maximum number of Concurrent Users that your web server handles (how much peak traffic), they will probably actually give you a figure for Concurrent Sessions, Concurrent Requests or Concurrent Connections, for the simple reason that they don't know your average transaction time, number of pages in your transaction flow, or any of the other information that would allow them to tell you how many simultaneous users your web server handles.
+All of these numbers have different values.

 If you are asking your hosting provider or tech team for information about maximum traffic levels, it's super-important that you clarify whether they mean Concurrent Users, Concurrent Sessions, Concurrent Requests or Concurrent Connections.